There are a lot of reasons why your AC system freezes up.

 - Broken valves

 How long your unit has been running and the location of the leak play a part in whether you should repair or replace your AC system.

 Filthy evaporator coil—Over time, the evaporator coil attracts dirt and creates problems similar to a dusty filter.
 You’ll progressively lose airflow until your system freezes or quits cooling.
 You’ll need to get in touch with Service Experts Heating & Air Conditioning to repair the malfunction.

 Broken blower motor or relay—A blower motor going at the wrong speed or not running at all can result in freezing.
 It can also be sporadic, starting at maximum speed and going slower after it heats up.
 Or a relay could force it to run one time and not the subsequent time.
 In either situation, you will need to call Stevenson Service Experts to repair the trouble.

-Requesting regular AC maintenance or heat pump maintenance might help you skip this issue.
+Requesting regular AC maintenance might help you skip this issue.
 Our technicians will fully examine and clean your unit, which usually allows us to catch small problems before they turn into major issues.